Saudi Arabia promises 'material evidence' linking Iran to oil attack

 Secretary of State Mike Pompeo and other U.S. officials were headed to Saudi Arabia.
 United Nations experts monitoring sanctions on Iran and Yemen also left for the kingdom, Saudi’s U.N. envoy told Reuters.

-Concrete evidence showing Iranian responsible, if made public, could pressure Riyadh and Washington into a response, though U.S. President Donald Trump said he does not want war.
+Concrete evidence showing Iranian responsibility, if made public, could pressure Riyadh and Washington into a response, though U.S. President Donald Trump said he does not want war.

 The Saudi Defense Ministry said it will hold a news conference on Wednesday at 1430 GMT to present “material evidence and Iranian weapons proving the Iranian regime’s involvement in the terrorist attack”.
 Riyadh has already said preliminary results showed the attack did not come from Yemen.

-Note: (This story was corrected to change Tehran to Riyadh in paragraph 3, and fix a typo in paragraph 6)